 Don’t Overthink it!

-Have you already bought a dramatic dress meant for a grand venue?
-Are you worried about offending those you don’t invite?
-Simply, let it go!
 The size of your wedding is no indicator of how lavish you can go with the things that matter.
 A micro wedding is meant to be more relaxed and personal.
-Focus on what’s important, getting married to the one you love.
-A micro wedding might not be what you were dreaming of but it can still be magical.
+Focus on what’s important; getting married to the one you love.
+A micro wedding can be magical.
 You can always throw a huge anniversary party, to celebrate with those who didn't make the guest list.
 Go with your heart and if a micro-wedding is what you and your partner want, then that is what you should have!

 Discover small wedding venues, perfect for a micro wedding!